National Scholars Program Experience

 Scholarship recipients must read and sign the NSP invitation package that outlines membership requirements, which include:

 - Enrolling in and complete the National Scholars Program freshman seminar during their first fall semester.

 - Remaining full-time students in good standing at Clemson University.

-- Remaining members of the Calhoun Honors College.
+- Remaining members of the Clemson University Honors College.